389ds/389ds.github.io/docs/389ds/howto/howto-ds-admin-migration.md

 #### Remote Source to Local Target

 In this case, the source data must already have been converted to LDIF, and must be available on the target machine.
-The user must first run db2ldif on the source machine e.g. something like this:
+The user must first run `dsctl <instance> db2ldif` on the source machine e.g. something like this:

     foreach db /opt/fedora-ds/slapd-instance/db/*
-      db2ldif -n db -a /opt/fedora-ds/slapd-instance/db/db.ldif
+      dsctl <instance> db2ldif -n db -a /opt/fedora-ds/slapd-instance/db/db.ldif end
-    end

 Then, the configuration and data will be made available on the target in one of two ways: